06. Doctrine of Humanity

 2. The local church bears the responsibility to honor, dignify, and extend fellowship to all within their midst, including those with disabilities (1 Cor 12:12-26).

-• b.
-Yet the greatest honor and dignity are conveyed as believing individuals with dis- abilities are fully embraced within the fellowship of the local church and entrusted with significant responsibility to serve with and for others in the congregation (Gal 6:10; James 2:14-17; 1 John 3:16-18; Titus 3:14; Rom 12:6-13; 1 Cor 12:4-7).
+b.
+Yet the greatest honor and dignity are conveyed as believing individuals with disabilities are fully embraced within the fellowship of the local church and entrusted with significant responsibility to serve with and for others within the congregation (Gal 6:10; James 2:14-17; 1 John 3:16-18; Titus 3:14; Rom 12:6-13; 1 Cor 12:4-7).

 Race and Ethnicity [20]